 of a local television morning talk show, Body and Soul.
 She

 has run her own consulting business twice, alternating with corporate

 positions, and is currently pursuing several writing projects.

 Her second historical novel PORTRAITS OF AN ARTIST is about the 19th century painter John Singer Sargent, published by The Sand Hill Review Press, July 2013.
-She has since started an historical mystery series with amateur sleuths Violet Paget (aka writer Vernon Lee) and her childhood friend, John Singer Sargent.
-The Spoils of Avalon, a dual-time-period historical mystery, was published in November, 2014, by The Sand Hill Review Press, and a second mystery, The Love of Three Oranges, is expected to appear in February 2019.
+She has since started an historical mystery series with amateur sleuths John Singer Sargent and his childhood friend, Violet Paget (aka writer Vernon Lee).
+The Spoils of Avalon, a dual-time-period historical mystery, was published in November, 2014, by The Sand Hill Review Press, and has been re-published in 2019 by Word by Word Press, an independent publishing enterprise started by Mary Burns to present and manage carefully curated, literary works by colleagues who write out of the mainstream, as well as to provide a publishing venue for her own books.
+A second mystery, The Love of Three Oranges, is expected to appear in February 2019.